CornerSiow/zero-shot-image-captioning/README.md

 Then for evaluation metrics, please run Image_Captioning_Evaluation.ipynb to generate the score.

+Moreover, we also compared the proposed model with typical image captioning model: Using encoder encode image.
+Please find the file Typical_Image_Captioning.ipynb for more details.

 Feel free to use the code and cite the paper.